I cannot blame anyone for Aston Villa struggle – Fenerbahce & Tanzania’s Samatta | Goal.com

 Fenerbahce forward Mbwana Samatta has stated he would not put blame on anyone for his struggles at Aston Villa.

-“I cannot blame anyone about what happened at Aston Villa, for me it was a great experience before I could join a big club like Fenerbahce,” Samatta told the Turkish’s club Online TV in his first interaction with reporters since signing the new deal.
+“I cannot blame anyone about what happened at Aston Villa, for me it was a great experience before I could join a big club like Fenerbahce,” Samatta told the Turkish club's Online TV in his first interaction with reporters since signing the new deal.

 “My playing style combines speed, agility but after all, why should I have to say everything here, the defenders will know them because I will be giving them my secret,” added the former TP Mazembe centre-forward.